shakeel-faiz/FF/01Jan-22/02-gb-rom.md

 ## How to open a GB file?

 You can use different Game Boy emulators, like VisualBoyAdvance, BGB, or KiGB, to open a GB file.
-If you're using VisualBoyAdvance, for instance, go to the menu, choose "File," and then select "Open GB..." to load the GB file.
+If you are using VisualBoyAdvance, for instance, go to the menu, choose "File," and then select "Open GB..." to load the GB file.

 GB file format can be opened or referenced using the following programs